Kinla/giftastic/README.md

 - [x] 3.
 List additional metadata (title, tags, etc) for each gif in a clean and readable format.

-- [ ] 4.
+- [x] 4.
 Include a 1-click download button for each gif, this should work across device types.
-  * _Giving up on this_

 5. Integrate this search with additional APIs such as OMDB, or Bands in Town.
 Be creative and build something you are proud to showcase in your portfolio